The Tracey-Barry Gallery is located at 70 Washington Square South, Third Floor, and is open to the public from 10:00 to 4:30, Monday to Friday.

 For more information on Philip Monaghan: www.philipmonaghanstudio.com

 [An archive of videos of past Fales art and literary events can be viewed here.]

 Opening Reception: “Why Are You Doing This To Me?”
 Philip Monaghan and David Trinidad, A Collaboration of a Painter and a Poet

 Please join us for the opening of “Why Are You Doing This To Me?”, a visual statement that lifts scenes from David Trinidad’s iconic poem “The Late Show.
 Philip Monaghan and David Trinidad will be in attendance, and David Trinidad will read from his new book, Notes on a Past Life.

 The Critical Topics in Food Series[An archive of videos of past Fales Food Studies events can be viewed here.]

-For the past five years the Fales Library, NYU's Department of Nutrition, Food Studies, and Public Health, along with Clark Wolf of Clark Wolf Company, Inc. have planned a series of public, scholarly panels and events highlighting current topics in food.
-These highly popular programs, ranging from such topics as "water," to the ethics of gourmet dining, to the "Farm Bill," are viewable here.
+For the past several years the Fales Library, NYU's Department of Nutrition, Food Studies, and Public Health, along with Clark Wolf of Clark Wolf Company, Inc. have planned a series of public, scholarly panels and events highlighting current topics in food.

 Scheduling Events in the Fales Library